korrupted-gamers/rcon/README.md

 If you update the bot, please run `npm update` before starting it again.
 If you have issues with this, you can try deleting your node_modules folder and then running `npm install` again.

+## .env file

+Environment vars must be set for RCON to successfully connect with your Squad server.
+Here's an example .env file.

+RCON_HOST=192.168.10.200
+RCON_PORT=21114
+RCON_PASSWORD=rosebud123